Genzyme Biopharmaceutical Fellowships

 - Regulatory Affairs

-As an integral member of the Clinical Pharmacy Research Services (CPRS) department in Genzyme, the Clinical Research Fellow will have the opportunity to gain valuable experience in clinical study design, clinical protocol development, investigational products management, as well as provide clinical pharmacy expertise to the multi-disciplinary project teams at Genzyme.
+As an integral member of the Clinical Supplies (CS) department in Genzyme, the Clinical Pharmacy Fellow will have the opportunity to gain valuable experience in clinical study design and investigational products management as well as provide clinical pharmacy expertise to the multi-disciplinary project teams at Genzyme.

 Global Pharmacovigilance and Epidemiology

 The Global Pharmacovigilance and Epidemiology (GPE) Department at Genzyme, a Sanofi Company, is responsible for the monitoring, assessment, and communication of safety information throughout a product’s lifecycle.
 The Fellow will rotate through and support different therapeutic areas (e.g. Rare Diseases, Multiple Sclerosis, Oncology) within Safety Surveillance & Risk Management (SSRM) and contribute to projects involving multi-disciplinary teams (e.g. Clinical, Medical, Regulatory, Labeling).
 They will learn about pharmacovigilance tools and methodologies while at the same time enhance their leadership qualities and soft skills.